r-lib/devtools/README.md

 All devtools functions accept a path as an argument, e.g.
 `load_all("path/to/mypkg")`.
-If you don't specify a path, devtools will look in the current working directory - this is recommended practice.
+If you don't specify a path, devtools will look in the current working directory - this is a recommended practice.

 ### Frequent development tasks:

 * `load_all()` simulates installing and reloading your package, loading R code in `R/`, compiled shared objects in `src/` and data files in `data/`.
-During development you usually want to access all functions (even un-exported internal ones) so `load_all()` works as if all functions were exported in the package `NAMESPACE`.
+During development you would usually want to access all functions (even un-exported internal ones) so `load_all()` works as if all functions were exported in the package `NAMESPACE`.